 • gnuplot: command line plotting program.
 You can google "gnuplot tutorial" to find a tutorial on how to use gnuplot.
-To run gnuplot on the teaching cluster, first load its module with the command gnuplot
+To run gnuplot on the teaching cluster, first load its module with the command module load gnuplot gnuplot

 Then you can start it by typing